CRSourcing/SI4732-receiver/readme.txt

 Software:

+SI5351 support: Can be enabled in the Config menu.
+If enabled, the SI5351 will generate a 32768Hz signal on CLK0.

+GPO1 dupport: Can also be enabled in the Config menu.
+If enabled, GPO1 will go HIGH when in AM mode and LOW when in FM mode.

 WiFi Sync (in Storage Menu).
 Use to download station lists from receiver, edit them and re-upload.
 Also for downloading SSTV image files.